State Files Lawsuit Against Used Car Dealer

 The New Jersey Attorney General filed a lawsuit against two “Buy Here-Pay Here” auto dealerships and their owner for allegedly unconscionable and deceptive lending practices.

-CALL NOW FOR A FREE CONSULTATION ON YOUR USED CAR FRAUD CLAIM
+CALL US NOW FOR A FREE CONSULTATION ON YOUR USED CAR FRAUD CLAIM